IIIT-Sricity-FSD-2024-2028/12_StackBuilders/DomainExpertInteraction.md

 ### Constraints or Limitations:

-1. The platform supports only predefined roles such as Employee, Wellness Expert, HR, and Admin.
+1. The platform supports only predefined roles such as Employee, Wellness Expert, HR, and Administrator.
 2. Employees can participate in live sessions only at the scheduled time slots.
 3. Wellness consultations are subject to expert availability and time slot limitations.

 ### Common Exceptions or Edge Cases:

-1. HR may reject a live session request due to scheduling conflicts.
-2. Employees may cancel or miss scheduled consultations.
+1. Employees may cancel or miss scheduled consultations.
-3. External meeting links may expire or become invalid.
+2. External meeting links may expire or become invalid.
-4. Employees may miss a session due to network or availability issues
+3. Employees may miss a session due to network or availability issues

 ### Situations Where Things Usually Go Wrong: